Puttrix/puttski.com/README.md

 ## Deployment

-You can publish a container image to GitHub Container Registry (GHCR) and run it on your server.
+Builds publish to GHCR via GitHub Actions (`.github/workflows/docker.yml`), then you can run the image on your server.

-### GitHub Actions (optional)

-Add a workflow (e.g. `.github/workflows/docker.yml`) that:

-- Triggers on pushes to `main`
-- Builds the Docker image (e.g., `ghcr.io/puttrix/puttski.com:latest`)
-- Pushes to GHCR with `permissions.packages: write`

 ### Portainer or Docker Compose

-Example `docker-compose.yml`:

 ```yaml
 version: "3.8"